john-e-moore/vfp/website/static/blog_posts/2024-12-18-second-post.md

-# Disagree?
-Go Bet the Prop!
+# Why Hasn't This Been Done?
-Content here.
+Short answer: It kills the existing fantasy projections business model.